She-Devils on Wheels: Plot

-In one of the first known examples of a post-credits scene, it is revealed that with only circumstantial evidence and nothing concrete forces the police to release the Maneaters leader.
+In one of the first known examples of a post-credits scene, it is revealed that, with only circumstantial but no concrete evidence, the police are forced to release the leader of the Man-Eaters.
 Queen rejoins her gang waiting for her outside the town's jail and they all ride out of town for places unknown.

 Critical reception

 In his review of the film, critic Jeffrey Kauffman wrote that "[f]or jaded modern day viewers, a lot of the depictions are going to seem quaint at best and pretty comedic at worst," adding that "a couple of immolations [...] securely link the film to some of Lewis' other splatter-fests."

 Writing in Eye for Film, critic Jennie Kermode wrote that although "the bikers themselves are authentic [...] [w]hat they can't do is act," and that the film "may lack the leather and lesbianism usually associated with the subgenre but She-Devils On Wheels has no shortage of camp."